-Posted: February 24, 2017, 9:30 am
+Posted: March 28, 2017, 9:30 am

-Posted: February 23, 2017, 9:30 am
+Posted: March 27, 2017, 9:30 am

-Responsorial Psalm Ps 23: 1-3a, 4, 5, 6R.
-(1) The Lord is my shepherd; there is nothing I shall want.The LORD is my shepherd; I shall not want.In verdant pastures he gives me repose;Beside restful waters he leads me;he refreshes my soul.R.
-The Lord is my shepherd; there is nothing I shall want.Even though I walk in the dark valleyI fear no evil; for you are at my sideWith your rod and your staffthat give me courage.R.
-The Lord is my shepherd; there is nothing I shall want.You spread the table before mein the sight of my foes;You anoint my head with oil;my cup overflows.R.
-The Lord is my shepherd; there is nothing I shall want.Only goodness and kindness follow meall the days of my life;And I shall dwell in the house of the LORDfor years to come.R.
+Responsorial Psalm Ps 23: 1-3a, 3b-4, 5, 6R.
+(1) The Lord is my shepherd; there is nothing I shall want.The LORD is my shepherd; I shall not want.In verdant pastures he gives me repose;beside restful waters he leads me;he refreshes my soul.R.
+The Lord is my shepherd; there is nothing I shall want.He guides me in right pathsfor his name's sake.Even though I walk in the dark valleyI fear no evil; for you are at my sideWith your rod and your staffthat give me courage.R.
+The Lord is my shepherd; there is nothing I shall want.You spread the table before mein the sight of my foes;you anoint my head with oil;my cup overflows.R.
+The Lord is my shepherd; there is nothing I shall want.Only goodness and kindness follow meall the days of my life;and I shall dwell in the house of the LORDfor years to come.R.
 The Lord is my shepherd; there is nothing I shall want.

-Posted: February 22, 2017, 9:30 am
+Posted: March 26, 2017, 9:30 am

 Readings courtesy of USCCB